Open daily, from 9.30 to 19.30

 - Adults: € 9,50;

 From 13.5 to 20.11.2016 museum + exhibition "MADE in Roma.
 Marche di produzione e di possesso nella società antica":

 Roman Citizens only (by showing a vaild ID):

 Adults € 12,00

 PLEASE NOTE: fees refer to the ordinary price of the museum; during cultural events and exhibitions, the price of tickets may vary.
 Some temporary exhibitions and/or cultural events may require an additional fee, even for visitors entitled to free admission.
 Always check, at the time of your visit, the fee of the museum you wish to visit on its official website.

 Booking for individual visitors is available only when purchasing online tickets.
-If you book in advance you can skip the line by going directly to the ticket window.
+By booking in advance you can skip the line at the ticket office by going directly to the ticket window.

 Roma Pass: free of charge presenting a valid Roma Pass as one of the two free amissions included in the pass.
 A concessionary ticket is granted if used for the third museum onwards.